aru31/test-blog-publish/Readme.md

+## Info

+- Type of markdown we are using -> GitHub Markdown

 ## Instructions

 - For this to work the folder must be named blogs.
 If you want to name it something else then modify the `GITHUB_REPO_NAME` constant in `constants.py`